Mushymato/MiscMapActionsProperties/README.md

 ### Map Property

-All map properties are also Data/Location custom fields.
-In the case where both map property and Data/Location custom fields exist, custom fields are prioritized.
+All map properties are also `Data/Location` custom fields.
+In the case where both map property and `Data/Location` custom fields exist, custom fields are prioritized.

+#### mushymato.MMAP_ProtectTree [T|message]

+- Protects wild trees from being chopped by an axe in a location.
+- If the value is not `"T"`, it is treated as a HUD message to be shown if the player attempts to chop a tree.
+- If the tree is protected and chop is attempted, a trigger named `mushymato.MMAP_ProtectTree` is raised.
+- Will not affect custom ways that remove trees (i.e. anything that does not go through `Tree.performToolAction`).

+#### mushymato.MMAP_ProtectFruitTree [T|message]

+- Protects fruit trees from being chopped by an axe in a location.
+- If the value is not `"T"`, it is treated as a HUD message to be shown if the player attempts to chop a tree.
+- If the tree is protected and chop is attempted, a trigger named `mushymato.MMAP_ProtectFruitTree` is raised.
+- Will not affect custom ways that remove trees (i.e. anything that does not go through `FruitTree.performToolAction`).

 #### mushymato.MMAP_FruitTreeCosmeticSeason \<x\> \<y\>